How Much Microgreens to Eat Per Day?

 The best way to have the freshest microgreens is to grow your own!

-Most varieties are easy to grow and take up very little space and time.
+Most varieties are easy to grow and take up little space and time.

 We recommend growing in smaller containers because you can grow more varieties.
 The small tray size takes up less space and is easier to care for.